-If you sell your capital asset and you make a profit on it, this gain will be added to your assessable income and may increase your tax liability.
-Tax withheld for capital gains is a different thing so you may need to calculate how much money you own and cover the relevant amount in your return.
+If you make a profit when you sell a capital asset, that gain will be added to your assessable income and could raise your tax obligation.
+Because capital gains tax withholding is handled differently, you might need to figure out how much money you own and include that sum in your return.

 Capital Gain Tax (CGT)

-- Personal use belongings acquired for up to $10,000, such as boats, furniture, electrical device, etc., which are for personal use.
-Items generally bought as a hard and fast must be handled together for the $10,000 limit.
+- Items purchased for personal use that cost up to $10,000, such as boats, furniture, electrical equipment, etc. For the $10,000 cap, items often purchased as a hard and fast must be handled collectively.

-- Cars and other small motor motors which includes motorcycles ("small" being a sporting capacity less than 1 tonne and much less than nine passengers).
-Since cars normally decline in price, this exemption is genuinely a disadvantage.
-But the exemption applies even to antique or collectible automobiles, so if they upward push in fee, then the exemption is a bonus.
+- Automobiles and other small motor vehicles, such as bikes ("small" being a sporting capacity less than 1 tonne and much less than nine passengers).
+This exemption is actually detrimental because car prices often go down.
+However, the exemption also applies to ancient or valuable cars, so if their price rises, the exemption is an added benefit.

-- Life insurance policies surrendered or offered via the original holder.
-Such profits are as a substitute taxed as everyday profits (whilst held for much less than ten years).
-A third birthday celebration who buys the sort of policy will be a challenge to CGT as on a normal investment.
+- Life insurance policies that the original owner has relinquished or made available.
+Such profits are instead taxed as ordinary profits (whilst held for much less than ten years).
+A third birthday party who purchases the type of policy will face the same CGT difficulty as on a typical investment.

-- Winnings or losses from gambling (which might be additionally free of earnings tax).
+- Gambling profits or losses (which might be additionally free of earnings tax).